Meet Danny Wilson (film)

-Meet Danny Wilson is a 1952 American drama musical film directed by Joseph Pevney and starring Frank Sinatra, Shelley Winters and Alex Nicol.

-Sinatra, during his famous career slump between his bobby-soxer heyday and From Here to Eternity (1953), plays a small-time singer, who vaults to the top of his profession, only to be threatened by a gangster (Raymond Burr).
+Meet Danny Wilson is a 1952 American drama musical film starring Frank Sinatra, Shelley Winters and Alex Nicol.
+Directed by Joseph Pevney, the picture captures Sinatra during his career slump between his bobby-soxer heyday and From Here to Eternity (1953) resurrection.
+He plays a small-time singer who vaults to the top of his profession, only to be threatened by a gangster (Raymond Burr).

-The circumstances of the making of this film are legendary, as Shelley Winters and Frank Sinatra hated each other.
-Winters, according to Kitty Kelley's "His Way", at one point in a pique of anger slugged Sinatra.
-He did not retaliate.

 Plot

 Hot-tempered singer Danny Wilson and easy-going pianist pal Mike Ryan get acquainted with Joy Carroll, also a singer.
 Danny slugs a cop and is thrown in jail, but Joy arranges his bail and a job at mobster Nick Driscoll's club.

 Danny's got double trouble because Nick not only demands 50% of all earnings, past and future, but also jealously loves Joy.
 The cops are keeping an eye on Nick, a suspect in a murder.

 Joy eventually realizes that she truly loves Mike, but he is reluctant to steal his best friend's girl.
 Danny brashly announces his engagement to Joy without first consulting her.
 Danny catches her with Mike, gets drunk, and punches Nick, who pulls a gun.
 Mike intercepts the bullet meant for his friend.

 Cops follow Danny to a park, where he intends to get even with Nick.
 At the last second, the police save him.
 Danny comes to accept the romance of Joy and Mike, who happily come to see him at his next big engagement on stage.